 Solo Controller Settings:

-In the Initial Setting Mode we will change the on line configuration to on and make the changes to the Modbus settings as follows: 9600 Baud, Even, 7 Data Bits, 1 Stop Bit, Modbus ASCII Format.
+In the Initial Setting Mode we will change the online configuration and make the changes to the Modbus settings as follows: 9600 Baud, Even, 7 Data Bits, 1 Stop Bit, Modbus ASCII Format.
 We will leave the default unit number as 1.
 See the following post to set the controller:

 AdvancedHMI will use the Modbus Decimal value in the PLCAddressValue to determine the information that you want to get.
 For a list of all Modbus addresses that can be used in your project, refer to the Solo Manual located a the following URL: